Survey debacle: CDU and CSU plunge deeper and deeper – scenario believed to be impossible suddenly tangible

 A German government without a union?
 Yes, some have seen something like that.
 And soon it could be that time again.
 According to a recent survey, the Union is almost in free fall.

 Munich – A government in Germany without CDU / CSU participation – in the Merkel era that seemed almost unthinkable at times.
 And yet that is precisely what has become a realistic scenario: the Union is crashing in the most recent polls.
-If the general election were not in autumn but now, there would even be a majority in favor of the traffic lights!
+If the general election were not in autumn but now, there would even be a majority for the traffic lights!

 Poll: Greens just behind CDU and CSU